 Calling the MDRL is the first step in the donation process.
-A timely call will preserve the option of donation by allowing us time to determine medical suitability, donor designation status, and to develop a collaborative plan for discussing donation with the family if and when appropriate.
+A timely call will preserve the option of donation by allowing us time to determine medical suitability, donor designation status, and to develop a collaborative plan for discussing donation with the family if appropriate.
 Calling in a referral is required by CMS, The Joint Commission, and your hospital policy.

 Anyone from the healthcare team with access to the patient’s medical information can call the MDRL.

-Our staff are experts in caring for families the end-of-life.
+Our staff are experts in caring for families through the end-of-life decisions.
 They are healthcare professionals specially trained to discuss donation in a sensitive and culturally respectful manner.
 The hospital care team are experts in their respective fields and do all they can to save a patient’s life; the family may see discussing donation as a conflict of interest.
 We are two separate teams who come together when all life-saving measures have been exhausted.
 When donation is an option, we will work in tandem to support the family through end-of-life decisions.

 You can tell them that donation may be an option for their loved one and that you will contact The Living Legacy Foundation to have them speak to the family about the donation process.
 We will ensure the family understands the options that are available to them.